thainnos/macDetec/README.md

 ## Discovery

-The device discoery is working completely passive with ARP requests broadcasted to the network.
+The device discovery is working completely passive with ARP requests broadcasted to the network.
 From these broadcasts, the MAC address is used to look up devices with a similar MAC address in the database of macDetec.
-If the found device is within a certrain range of a known device, it is likely that these devices are the same product.
+If the found device is within a certain range of a known device, it is likely that these devices are the same product.

-## Vunlerability Mapping
+## Vulnerability Mapping

-With the above information a vulnerability mapping is done by querring the cve-details web API.
+With the above information a vulnerability mapping is done by querying the cve-details web API.

 # Testbed
 The testbed used for the evaluation can be seen in the following figure.